ph-il/geolocation-bundle/README.md

 Phil GeolocationBundle
 ======================

+NOT UPDATED...
+Working on the new version for Symfony 3.
+Divided in different Bundles

 A Symfony2 Bundle to handle geographic location.
 Add geolocation to your entities.
 Add address entities.
 Add user geo location.
 Add doctrine functions for calculating geographical distances in your project.

 [![Latest Stable Version](https://poser.pugx.org/phil/geolocation-bundle/v/stable.png)](https://packagist.org/packages/phil/geolocation-bundle)